Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 - Most sword skills have been given an HDR makeover.
 - At this point too much to list or even remember.

-# Changing from Euro to US (Experimental)

-Changed the folders name from `ULES00850` to `ULUS10297`

 # Know Issues

 -Win condition overlay sometimes does not display new texture

--Texture pack for ULUS10297- US region not tested (won't be surprised if theres bugs)
+-Texture pack for ULUS10297- US region semi tested

 # Up Coming
 - [ ] Further cleaning